dave-woods/yt-search-play/README.md

 Once launched, a rofi window will appear.
 You can type in your search query at the prompt, and hit the **Enter key** to begin searching YouTube for matching videos.
 If you have used the program before, your recent searches will be displayed, and you can use the **arrow keys** to navigate.
 Hit the **Enter key** to select the highlighted history entry.
 When you have history entries available, typing will filter the entries -- if what you type doesn't match any entries, a search will be performed instead.
 If your query matches a history entry, but you want to perform a search instead of selecting the entry, hit **Ctrl + Enter** to override selecting the history entry.

+If cached results are displayed, pressing **Alt+0** will empty the cache and reload fresh results.

 To display just a particular channel's videos, you can use the "@" symbol before the channel's name to find their most recent uploads.
 For example, typing `@drawfee` will bring up the most recent videos from [Drawfee Show](https://www.youtube.com/c/drawfee). **Note**: this currently only works for channels which have a human-readable channel ID.

 #### Accessing subscription feed or Watch Later playlist